Information Architecture Design: A Product Discovery Step

 Tools like Lucidchart and Adobe XD make the job easier.
 They help teams build digital experiences that users love.
 Yet, either way, it makes sense to think this through during the earliest stages of product creation.

 If you're in search of pros who can help you handle the discovery phase (do research, choose a tech stack, create information architecture, select top features, make wireframes and prototypes, give a project estimation, and more), Upsilon's team will be glad to assist!
-We can help you kickstart the project from the right foot with a two-week discovery phase and provide MVP development services if you'd like us to bring the product to life, too.
+We can help you kickstart the project from the right foot with our two-week discovery phase services and can provide MVP development services if you'd like us to bring the product to life, too.
 So, reach out to discuss your needs!

 FAQ